 On the Education and Awareness Front:

 In collaboration with our friends at the Loeys-Dietz Syndrome Foundation in the United States, we have participated in 17 events for medical professionals in Canada, the United States and Italy.
 We have given presentations at Grand Rounds in various hospitals.
-We have created a medical presentation and the “Head-to-Toe” checklist that we have presented to over 1300 medical professionals from around the world.
+In collaboration with our medical champions, we have created a medical presentation and the “Head-to-Toe” checklist that we have presented to over 1300 medical professionals from around the world.
 We have also hosted networking dinners and cocktails for medical professionals to learn about LDS, thus creating an informal network of “LDS Champions”.

-Consequently, Canadian medical professionals and patients participated in two LDSF sponsored conferences in Baltimore.
+Canadian medical professionals and patients have participated in four LDSF sponsored conferences in Baltimore.

 On the Support Front: